nhlmg93/foo-lang/README.md

 An interpreter for the **foo** programming language, written in C.

-This project is an implementation of the Monkey programming language interpreter from the book ["Writing An Interpreter In Go"](https://interpreterbook.com/) by Thorsten Ball.
+This project is an implementation of the **foo** programming language interpreter following the book ["Writing An Interpreter In Go"](https://interpreterbook.com/) by Thorsten Ball.
 Instead of Go, we're using C.

 ## Building